 Come on, don’t you ever stop and smell the coffee? – Justina Chen, North of Beautiful

-When I ask this question, most of my friends tell me they do.
+Mostly, when I ask this question, people tell me they do.

 What kind of coffee do you like?

 Usually, the answer to this question is “with milk” (or something along those lines).

 Like many people, I started drinking coffee at university.
 Instant coffee, mostly, because it was the one I could afford and all you needed was hot water.

 But, gradually, good coffee became a bit of an obsession of mine.

 The World of Coffee

 So, I started to look into it and was surprised to see that there is a whole world of knowledge surrounding the brew.
 But while my friends can talk about different grapes when it comes to wine (we live in a wine growing region, so it is practically in our blood), I haven’t found many with whom I can discuss different kinds of beans.